JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 | **IngressSubDomain:**       | *Cluster ingress sub-domain.*                                                        |
 | **IBM-Entitlement-Key-File:**| *Full path to a file containing your entitlement key.*

+## When the installation has completed you are ready to log in to IBM Sterling B2Bi / File Gateway.
+Congratulations!

-#  Note:
+#  Notes:

-  DB2 as a Service functionality is not available yet.
+- DB2 as a Service functionality is not available yet.
+- If you need to change any environment sizes (add pods, resources, etc.) you may be able to add these resources in OpenShift.
+If you require different infrastructure you will need to review the Daffy install process and documentation for the necessary steps.